-The ordinal number (or just ordinals) constitute a generalisation of a natural numbers to possibly infinite magnitudes.
+The ordinal numbers (or just ordinals) constitute a generalisation of a natural numbers to possibly infinite magnitudes.
 Specifically, ordinal numbers generalise the concept of ‘the next number after …’ or ‘the index of the next item after …’.
 In particular, the next number after the natural numbers is the first infinite ordinal number.

 Then a finite ordinal is the ordinal rank of a finite set, while an infinite ordinal or transfinite ordinal is the ordinal rank of an infinite set.
 (If you interpret both terms in the strictest sense, then there may be ordinals that are neither finite nor infinite, without some form of the axiom of choice).